CANCELLED DUE TO THE WAR, the cannes 1939 film festival will TAKe PLACE IN ORLÉANS, in NOVEMBER 2019

 Why the original edition of 1939 will be held in Orleans?

 Short Biography of Jean Zay

-Jean Zay was born in Orléans on the 6th of August 1904, son to Léon Zay, journalist and Alice Julie Zay, a talented teacher.
+Jean Zay was born in Orléans on the 6th of August 1904, son to Léon Zay, a renown journalist and Alice Julie Zay, a talented teacher.
 From a very young age Jean showed a very open, positive, and shiny personality with a passion for hard work.
 Jean Zay had one sister, Jacqueline, with whom he was very close and who became an artist sculptor.
 Jean’s grand parents from his father’s side were Jewish and moved to Orléans from the city of Metz.
 This fact was used by his opponents, as soon as he appeared on the political scene.

 Historical Background for the Festival

 On the 1st of September 1939, the first Cannes Film Festival was due to open.
 The Minister of National Education and Fine Arts, Jean Zay, worked hard for it to become a large scale film diplomacy event, a symbol against the fascist Venice Film Festival, bringing together the films of the "free nations” and affirming the essence of French cultural policy.

-The titles include: Only angels have wings by Howard Hawks, Mister Smith goes to Washington by Frank Capra, Wizard of Oz by Victor Flemming, Pacific Express by Cecil B. De Mille and Love Affaire by Leo McCarey.
+The titles include: Only Angels Have Wings by Howard Hawks, Mister Smith Goes To Washington by Frank Capra, Wizard of Oz by Victor Flemming, Pacific Express by Cecil B. De Mille and Love Affaire by Leo McCarey.

 © Cinémathèque française collection.